orbitdb/field-manual/01_Tutorial/01_Basics.md

 ## Chapter 1 - Laying the Foundation

 > The basics of OrbitDB include installing OrbitDB (and IPFS), setting up an isomorphic project that runs in both Node.js and the browser, creating databases, and understanding how to choose datastores.
+>
+> **Note for the authors:** IMHO a true beginner should focus on the core benefits of OrbitDB and IPFS.
+The isometric property is a nice to have but it might add another cognitive load.

 <div>
   <h3>Table of Contents</h3>